OfficeDev/office-js-docs-pr/docs/excel/custom-functions-debugging.md

 > - [Debug add-ins using developer tools in Internet Explorer](../testing/debug-add-ins-using-f12-tools-ie.md)
 > - [Debug Office Add-ins on a Mac](../testing/debug-office-add-ins-on-ipad-and-mac.md)

-The process of debugging a custom function for add-ins that don't use a shared runtime varies depending on the target platform (Windows, Mac, or web), whether you are using Visual Studio Code or a different IDE, and the operating system of your development computer.
+The process of debugging a custom function for add-ins that don't use a shared Configure your Office Add-in to use a shared runtime varies depending on the target platform (Windows, Mac, or web), whether you are using Visual Studio Code or a different IDE, and the operating system of your development computer.
 Use the links in the following table to visit sections of this article that are relevant to your debugging scenario.
-In this table, "CF-NSR" refers to custom functions in a non-shared runtime.
+In this table, "CF-NSR" refers to custom functions in a non-shared Configure your Office Add-in to use a shared runtime.

 | **Target platform** | **Visual Studio Code** | **Other IDE** |
 |--------------|-------------|-------------|